 Mammalian FauNAL dynamics

-I am working with collaborators to understand fine details of the mammalian biotic recovery following the Cretaceous-Paleogene mass extinction event in northeastern Montana.
+I worked with collaborators (both geochronologists and paleontologists) to understand fine details of the mammalian biotic recovery following the Cretaceous-Paleogene mass extinction event in northeastern Montana.

 species discrimination in the fossil record